 Unfortunately, the very real possibility of a hurricane striking Hampton Roads is our reality this time of year.
 I'm not trying to scare you.
 However, it's important that you're as prepared as one can be in this type of situation.

-I'm sure you already have an evacuation plan (make sure you know your evacuation zone), should the unfortunate event ever arise, as well as a human Hurricane Disaster Kit (and if you don't, get on it!)
+I'm sure you already have an evacuation plan, should the unfortunate event ever arise, as well as a human Hurricane Disaster Kit (and if you don't, get on it!)

 It's important that you also have a plan and an emergency kit ready to go for all fur members of the family.
 This is the one time you don't want to leave your pet home when going out of town, folks.